 - norm log intensity q-value: corresponding BH correction value

 - protein abundance: log10 (total peptide intensity sum/protein length).
-This value can be used as protein abundance in sample.
-Please check protein abundance distribution graph by clicking the above button.
+This value can be used as protein abundance in the sample.
+Please check the protein abundance distribution graph by clicking the above button.

 Figure 10.6.8.1 table view

 Click on “View Graph” to see analysis results.